'Fight for our angels' boxing event will pay tribute to A48 crash trio

 "D.E.S.
 Fight Night - fight for our angels" will take place at The Neon in Clarence Place, with money going to the families of Eve Smith, Darcy Ross, and Sophie Russon.

-Ms Smith and Ms Russon, both 21, were found dead at the scene of a crash, off the roundabout in St Mellons, in the early hours of Monday, March 6.
+Ms Smith and Ms Ross, both 21, were found dead at the scene of a crash, off the roundabout in St Mellons, in the early hours of Monday, March 6.

 Ms Russon, 20, was seriously injured in the crash and spent several weeks in hospital, receiving treatment.